Skip to main content

 dad reading with his daughter

-With changing lifestyles, increased lifespans and advances in science and medicine, couples are considering starting families later in life more often.
+With changing lifestyles, increased lifespans, and advances in science and medicine, couples are considering starting families later in life more often.
 If you are a male in your 40s or 50s and are thinking about becoming a father or growing your existing family, here are some things you need to consider.
 As with any major health decision, discussing your options with your healthcare team is an important part of the process.

 Know the Barriers to Parenting Later in Life

 Understanding the barriers associated with starting or expanding your family later in life is important before you start trying to conceive.
 From the men’s health side of the equation, there are fewer considerations compared to women, though some do exist.
-Steven Rosenberg, MD, urologist at The Iowa Clinic, points out that the numbers and quality of sperm begin to diminish after age 40.
-However, unlike females who have a firm endpoint at menopause, men can conceive much later than that.
-A common question he receives from men looking to become a father in their 40s or 50s is whether a prior vasectomy is reversible.
+As men age, the number and quality of sperm can begin to decline after age 40.
+However, unlike women — who have a firm endpoint at menopause — men are often able to conceive much later in life.

 Men’s Fertility Treatments and Procedures